aletbm/Cardiovascular-Diseases-Prediction_E2E_MLPipeline/README.md

 ### 🚀 3.
 API Serving with Flask and Docker

-Once a model is trained, serve it locally via Flask:
+Once a model is trained, serve it locally via FastAPI:

 ```bash
 make run-api